diffpy/diffpy.cmi/doc/source/getting-started.rst

 Installation
 ------------

-To install ``diffpy.cmi``, create a new conda environment and install the package from the conda-forge channel.
+To install ``diffpy.cmi``, create a new conda environment or activate an existing environment and install the package from the conda-forge channel.

 .. code-block:: console